-NASFAA brings continuing education to you via livestreamed webinars and recorded sessions that you can view on demand.
+NASFAA brings continuing education to you via livestreamed webinars and recorded sessions that you can view on-demand.
 You can invite an unlimited number of people from your organization to participate with just one site license.
 Learn at your desk, huddle up with others around a computer, or watch with a large group in a conference room.
-Webinars cover a variety of topics and last from 60 to 90 minutes.
-Get a preview.
+Watch a preview.

-Select a topic for more information, or proceed to register to choose one or more events for you and your colleagues.
+Browse our upcoming and available on-demand webinar topics below.
+Select a topic for more information, or use the "Proceed to Webinar Registration" button to choose one or more events for you and your colleagues.

 All available webinars are listed by date; check back often as new webinars may be added.